My Verses for Your Motivation

 Step onto the path today,

-And cross to that untouched shore, dear Ānanda.
+And reach that untouched shore, dear Ānanda.

 VII.
 The True Guru's Mark